wso2/docs-is/en/docs/using-wso2-identity-server/invoking-an-endpoint-from-a-different-domain.md

     For configuration details of a CORS filter, see [here](http://software.dzhuvinov.com/cors-filter.html).

     !!! tip

-        **Tip** : You can provide whitespace-separated list of origins that the CORS filter must allow like
+        You can provide whitespace-separated list of origins that the CORS filter must allow like
         `           cors.allowOrigin          ` .
 However, you must make
         sure not to use wildcards like \* since it allows any origin and it